title>Geog387 GIS Visualization Syllabus

 GIS Data Visualization

-The table below lists this (a previous) semester's topics and assignments (approximately) by week.
-Readings are from an expanded collection this year, but nothing in the bookstore.
+The table below lists a previous semester's topics and assignments (approximately) by week.

 |Week||Topic, Readings and Assignments|

 |1||Introduction to GIS Visualization & Cartographic Method

 Read: Slocum ch 1, 2, & 3; Wikipedia: "Scientific Visualization" and "Geovisualization"; Brewer DBM ch 1; Robinson Forward, I, II

 |2||Getting started using a GIS

 Lab: ArcGIS Overview; Basic use of ArcGIS; Export map images.
 Make, export and post maps on your website.

 Lab: ArcGIS Overview; Basic use of ArcGIS; Export map images.
 Transforming models.